This post explores the many places in London that we know Shakespeare lived, and includes an interactive map at the bottom of the page.

 If you want to see the site where the house stood walk eastwards along Victoria Street then turn left at St Andrew’s Hill.
 You will soon come to the Cockpit pub which is built on the site of Shakespeare’s Gatehouse.
 If you have a drink there you will be in the very space where Shakespeare once stood.

-William’s brother Edmund Shakespeare fathered a son, Edward, born four months before his death in 1607 at the age of twenty seven.
-At that point we see Edmund in the burial records of St Saviour’s Church in Southwark: it is thought that Shakesepeare paid the 20 shillings for his funeral – a decent amount at the time – which included ‘a forenoone knell of the great bell.’
+William’s brother Edmund Shakespeare fathered a son, Edward, born four months before his death in 1607 at the age of 27.
+At that point we see Edmund in the burial records of St Saviour’s Church in Southwark: it is thought that Shakespeare paid the 20 shillings for his funeral – a decent amount at the time – which included ‘a forenoone knell of the great bell.’